Manuel-GG-89/toretto/README.md

 # Toretto - Tore (TOtall REcall) TTo (...
 Toretto, The f&f OP Leyend)

+--> This is just the forked (first commit) code.
+The new code will be added soon.

 This is just a re-implementation of the Tore notification tool developed by Tsoding (...
 The ~~C...S...~~ Zoding OP (I)Engginer.
 Nice guy, I think).